 Safety, limits, and when not to use these practices

 Red flags requiring urgent medical care include chest pain, sudden severe headache, breathlessness, acute injury, or signs of severe mental health crisis—call emergency services or your GP immediately rather than relying on complementary care alone.
+When in doubt, seek urgent clinical assessment first.

+I base recommendations on available research and client experience; see the Research & References section for summaries on Healing Touch and culturally informed psychosocial support.
 If you want a session tailored to your situation, call or message +256778320910.
 I can recommend a practice plan that fits your cultural context, life goals, and health needs, and I will note relevant research when it informs the approach.

 What People Experience: Research, Results, and Real-World Benefits

-Many people report a noticeable shift—calmer thinking, better sleep, and stronger connection—after focused attention to their story and body.
+Many people report a noticeable shift—calmer thinking, better sleep, and a stronger sense of connection—after focused attention to their story and body.
 I combine published research and clinical reports with practical training and client feedback to shape each session and measure progress.

 - I track measurable outcomes such as sleep quality (simple sleep diaries), pain ratings on a 0–10 scale, mood check-ins, and daily energy to show progress over time.